AndreaNardinocchi/placemark/README.md

     ....
 ```

-At this point, because almost all routes are secured due to the above autorization strategy, a change was needed into the **server.js** **swaggerOptions** const to add some additional parameters:
+At this point, because almost all routes are secured due to the above authorization strategy, a change was needed into the **server.js** **swaggerOptions** const to add some additional parameters:

 ```
 ...